 WHAT IS GUERRILLA MARKETING?
 RISKS & REWARDS IN GUERRILLA MARKETING

-Have you ever wondered why FMCG’s like Mcdonalds and Burger King have capture huge share in the market in very less time?
+Have you ever wondered why FMCG’s like Mcdonalds and Burger King have to capture huge shares in the market in very little time?
 That’s because they use “Guerrilla Marketing” Strategies.

 You often notice Advertisements in unusual places where you don’t expect the ad to be placed.
 That’s how Guerrilla Marketing works.

 Have you ever wondered why these ads are being placed at these places?
 Everything in the world happens for a reason and that’s why the placement of these ads has a purpose to define.

 This particular Technique for Placing the ads is called Guerrilla Marketing.

 WHAT’S IN IT FOR ME?

 1. WHAT IS GUERRILLA MARKETING?